SciML/Surrogates.jl/README.md

 These models ship with Surrogates.jl but stay dormant until you load their backing packages, which are weak dependencies and so are **not** installed for you.
-Add them yourself, then `using` them alongside Surrogates — the type is always visible, but its constructor only exists once the extension loads.
+Add them yourself, then `using` them alongside Surrogates.
+The type is always visible, but its constructor only exists once the extension loads.

 | Model                            | Constructor                              | Install and `using`              |